elastic/elastic-package/docs/howto/create_new_package.md

 #### Steps

 1. Bootstrap new data stream using the TUI wizard: `elastic-package create data-stream`.
-2. Fine-tune created data stream:
+2. Adjust the created data stream manually:
   * define streams and required vars
   * define used fields
   * define ingest pipeline definition (if necessary)